FAQ – SELECTION PROCEDURE

 9. How long should the draft research project be, and what should it include?

-The draft research project, based on a field study or on a critical review of articles referring to one of the topics of the LAST-JD programme, must include but may not be limited to:
+The draft research project, based on a field study or on a critical review of articles referring to one of the topics of the LAST-JD programme, must include:

 (a) a working title of the project;